 Wherever you go in Hong Kong you will be amazed by its history, its architecture, its flora and fauna, its cuisine, and its cosmopolitan society.
 In this blog, we have put together nine different areas in Hong Kong, where you can start your personal journey of exploration.

-Best areas to stay in Hong Kong
+Where to stay in Hong Kong: Best areas to stay in Hong Kong

 1. Central District/Admiralty

 The beating heart of Hong Kong Island, Central, Admiralty, and Soho are the centre of Hong Kong’s financial district.
 An area where well-heeled Hong Kong financiers make their millions – and where they spend them.

 These three areas provide employment on the one hand, and rest and relaxation on the other.
 Explore the pulsating centre of the island during daytime, stop for a snack and drink while doing a little people watching.
 Or check out the restaurants during the evening, and sample some of the fabulous international cuisine.

 The area is an eclectic mix of old colonial architecture and narrow streets.
 Where modern glass and steel government buildings, offices, banks, and other corporate entities, vie for attention with up-market designer shopping malls, plush hotels, hostels, parks, gardens, and artisan markets.

 If you take anything away from your stay in Hong Kong’s Central District and Admiralty, it has to be its affluence, and diverse shopping experience.
 Up in the clouds you can stroll along the network of walkways leading to six hi-end shopping malls, where you can browse in CD, Prada, LV, Chanel, Gucci, Burberry, Cartier, and many others.

 Back down to earth, around Hollywood Road, Queens Road, and Des Voeux Road, you can browse the chic fashion boutiques, antique shops, and art galleries.